selganor74/DDDTools.ts/README.md

 ## Change log

+### 0.0.20 2016 06 27

+* DomainEvents.dispatch now returns a promise.
+Useful especially during testing to know when event processing has completely done.

 ### 0.0.19 2016 06 27

 * Bug Fix: It is now possible to re-register the same handler in a different instance of the InProcessDispatcher.